Sackville Parish

-Sackville is a civil parish in Westmorland County, New Brunswick, Canada.
+Sackville is a geographic parish in Westmorland County, New Brunswick, Canada.

-For governance purposes it is divided between the town of Sackville, the incorporated rural community of Beaubassin East, and the local service district of the parish of Sackville.
+For governance purposes it is divided between the town of Tantramar, the incorporated rural community of Strait Shores, and the Southeast rural district, with small border areas belonging to the town of Cap-Acadie.
+All are members of the Southeast Regional Service Commission.

-All governance units are members of the Southeast Regional Service Commission.
+Prior to the 2023 governance reform, the parish was divided between the town of Sackville and the local service district of the parish of Sackville, with a small area in the northeast part of the rural community of Beaubassin East.

 Origin of name

 The parish was named in honour of Lord George Sackville, later Secretary of State for the Colonies.

 History

 Sackville was established in 1772 as a Nova Scotia township.

 Sackville was erected as one of Westmorland County's original parishes in 1786 with enlarged boundaries; most of the modern town of Shediac was added.

 In 1827 the northern part of Sackville was included in the newly erected Shediac Parish.

 In 1880 the boundary with Westmorland Parish was altered, adding a large inland area to Sackville.

 In 1894 the existing boundaries were made retroactive to the erection of the parish.